 🤝 Trade School Toronto

-Trade School was an alternative learning project that ran on a barter system.
-Students paid for classes with a barter items (like food, supplies or help) that the teacher requests.
+Trade Schools are an alternative learning projects that run on a barter system.
+Students pay for classes with a barter items (like food, supplies or help) that the teacher requests.

 - 75 classes coordinated and paid for exclusively by barter